 Animal stem cells are specialized to a specific body competent (example: liver stem cells build the liver but do not build the heart).
 In contrast, plant stem cells are more adaptable and able to establish stem cell niches in new locations building different parts of the plant.
 This difference is what makes plant cells application for human skin a real possibility.

-One company, XtemCell, found in clinical testing proof that the active cells used in XtemCell's products are easily absorbed into the outermost cells of the epidermis, allowing almost instantaneous nutrient absorption and an increase in the skin's level of proteins to protect the skin from further sun and aging damage when applied.
+One company, XtemCell, found in clinical testing proof that the active cells used in XtemCell’s products are easily absorbed into the outermost cells of the epidermis, allowing almost instantaneous nutrient absorption and an increase in the skin’s level of proteins to protect the skin from environmental stressors when applied.

 These can be found in the Citrus Stem Cell Serum – an elixir of the most nutritive and cutting edge-ingredients.

 No longer just for your gut, probiotics have been sneaking up in the skincare market as an addition to take note of and will soon be an ingredient our skin care won’t be able to live without.